Commercial Insurance Comparisons

 BOP vs General Liability Insurance

-BOP bundles GL with property + business income — for shops, restaurants, offices.
+BOP bundles GL with property and business income, for shops/restaurants/offices.
 GL alone covers third-party claims only.
-Side-by-side comparison.
+Side-by-side.

 See comparison →